Tejx27/Chat-Webapp/README.md

 # Chat-Webapp
-This is simple Web chat app in React and Node<br />
+This is simple chat webapp in React and Node<br />

 ##**_Required Editor_**<br />